mfdlabs/grid-bot/README.md

 # Notice

-## Usage of Roblox, or any of its assets
+## Usage of Roblox, or any of its assets.

 # ***This project is not affiliated with Roblox Corporation.***